 While visiting Europe to inspect art and architecture is still a valid reason for an American to conduct a Grand Tour, I think there may be even more important reasons:

-1. The democracy, capitalism, religion, and educational system, that American's think uniquely American all originated in Europe.
+1. The political, economic, religious, and educational systems, that Americans think are uniquely American all originated in Europe.

 - only in the States, can a man be called intelligent who knows how to speak only one language (ok, maybe Great Britain also).

 3. To observe some just plain good ideas:

 - a transportation system that, while not necessarily cheaper, actually works, whether it's a bus, tram, funicular, railcar, cable car, auto, subway, plane (ever visited LGA?), ferry, or donkey.

 - a handheld credit card terminal that is brought to the table at the end of a meal so a customer can pay by credit card, but not let the credit card out of their possession so it can be copied for future credit card fraud (and then have the cardholder wonder "how did someone get my credit card number?").

 - restaurant prices and bills that include the tax and tip (Well that's only France, but it's still a damn good idea).

 - put down those Kraft cheese singles (I was almost an adult before I realized it wasn't even cheese) and take a bite of some Manchego, fresh Mozzarella, grilled Halloumi, ripened Camembert, etc.

 - the metric system - nuff said.